About PayPal in India

 PayPal conducts two levels of Know Your Customer (KYC) based on merchant need to accept payments.
 You can find KYC requirements listed here.

 The KYC requirements for receiving International Payments is minimal.
 To additionally also receive local INR payments you will need to provide documentation.

 Domestic INR Payment Settlements by PayPal

 UPDATE: On 5th Feb 2021, PayPal announced that it will stop offering domestic payment services in India effective 1st April 2021.
 This means that currency of payment cannot be INR, and only the payee (seller/merchant/receiver) can be from India.
 Payments received in other currencies will continue to be paid out in INR to the Indian bank account of the payee.

 PayPal is already being used as a payment gateway by many well-known brands in India such as FirstCry, BookMyShow, Myntra, etc. and this trend is increasing.
 You can receive domestic INR payments in India from Indian PayPal users (all account types), and from cards (Premier/Business accounts only).
 Service charges are 2.5% + ₹3 + GST @18% (on charges) currently.
 Since the merchant is located in India, there are no currency conversion fees on receiving setlements for INR payments.

 You can receive international payments in supported international currencies from PayPal users (all account types), and cards & bank accounts (Premier/Business accounts only).
 Service charges are 4.4% + $0.30 + GST @18% (on charges).
 According to PayPal, you can apply for lower rates when your account is in good standing and you’ve met a qualifying monthly sales volume.

-For GST-registered merchants, PayPal’s Indian bank (Citibank) provides Foreign Inward Remittance Certificate (FIRC) to merchants on payment of an additional fee.
+For GST-registered merchants, PayPal’s Indian bank (Citibank) provides Foreign Inward Remittance Advice/Certificate (FIRA/FIRC) to merchants.
 You can find the details here.

 Receiving settlements from PayPal in India